sinbadxiii/cphalcon-auth/README.md

 ...
 ```

-By default, the name of the parameter in the request and the field in the database is equal to `autn_token`,
+By default, the name of the parameter in the request and the field in the database is equal to `auth_token`,

 for example GET request: